 Our mission is to formulate and promote public policies that support the growth and well being of international exchange links between the people of the United States and other nations.

 The Alliance adheres to, promotes, and expects the highest ethical standards of professional practice among its membership.
 Standards of professional practice include: understanding and complying with government laws and regulations; providing participants with high quality programs; offering the fullest possible equality of opportunity; and treating all individuals with dignity.
-The Alliance and its members strive to avoid any action that may discredit the organization, its membership, or the profession.
+The Alliance and its members adhere to a Code of Conduct and strive to avoid any action that may discredit the organization, its membership, or the profession.

 - The experience and relationships gained through international exchange are essential to furthering global peace, freedom, mutual understanding, international cooperation, economic prosperity, and the growth of human knowledge.